-My teaching objective is to establish a professional and stimulating learning atmosphere where students feel inspired to explore their original thoughts, develop strong work ethics, and acquire valuable interdisciplinary and empirical skills that advance their personal and professional growth.
+My teaching objective is to establish an inviting and stimulating learning atmosphere where students feel inspired to explore their original thoughts, develop strong work ethics, and acquire valuable interdisciplinary skills to advance their academic and professional growth.
 To reach this goal, I engage in a combination of formative and summative assessment methods that both motivate and assess student achievement and instructional effectiveness.

 Horace H. Rackham Outstanding Graduate Student Instructor Award, University of Michigan, 2015 John Kingdon Award for Excellence as a Graduate Student Instructor, University of Michigan, 2015

 Courses Taught University of Michigan: Political Economy of Long-Run Development, INTLSTD 301 American Political Processes, POLSCI 311 Modeling Political Processes, POLSCI 391 Political Economy of Development, POLSCI 348 Introduction to Comparative Politics, POLSCI 140 Introduction to World Politics, POLSCI 160

 Additional Academic Training